John Brown's raid on Harpers Ferry: The Marines break through the engine house door

 At 6:30 AM Lee began the attack on the engine house.
 He first offered the role of attacking it to the local militia units, but both commanders declined.
 Lee then sent Lt.
 J. E. B. Stuart, serving as a volunteer aide-de-camp, under a white flag of truce to offer John Brown and his men the option of surrendering.
 Colonel Lee informed Lt.
 Israel Greene that if Brown did not surrender, he was to direct the Marines to attack the engine house.
 Stuart walked towards the front of the engine house where he told Brown that his men would be spared if they surrendered.
 Brown refused and as Stuart walked away, he made a pre-arranged signal—waving his hat—to Lt.
 Greene and his men standing nearby.

 Greene's men then tried to break in using sledgehammers, but their efforts were unsuccessful.
 He found a ladder nearby, and he and about twelve Marines used it as a battering ram to break down the sturdy doors.
 Greene was the first through the door and with the assistance of Lewis Washington, identified and singled out John Brown.
 Greene later recounted what events occurred next:

 Quicker than thought I brought my saber down with all my strength upon [Brown's] head.
 He was moving as the blow fell, and I suppose I did not strike him where I intended, for he received a deep saber cut in the back of the neck.
 He fell senseless on his side, then rolled over on his back.
 He had in his hand a short Sharpe's cavalry carbine.
 I think he had just fired as I reached Colonel Washington, for the Marine who followed me into the aperture made by the ladder received a bullet in the abdomen, from which he died in a few minutes.
 The shot might have been fired by someone else in the insurgent party, but I think it was from Brown.
 Instinctively as Brown fell I gave him a saber thrust in the left breast.
 The sword I carried was a light uniform weapon, and, either not having a point or striking something hard in Brown's accouterments, did not penetrate.
 The blade bent double.

 Two of the raiders were killed, and the rest taken prisoner.
 Brown was wounded before and after his surrender.
 The hostages were freed and the assault was over.
 It lasted three minutes.

 According to one marine, the raiders presented a sad appearance:

-Colonel Lee and Jeb Stuart searched the surrounding country for fugitives who had participated in the attack.
-Few of Brown's associates escaped, and among the five who did, some were sheltered by abolitionists in the North, including William Still.
+Colonel Lee and Jeb Stuart searched the surrounding country for fugitives who had participated in the attack, and few of Brown's associates escaped.
+Among the five who did, some were sheltered by abolitionists in the North, including William Still.